atanasyan/atanasyan.github.io/README.md

 Location: St. Petersburg, Russia

-More than twenty years of experience in various fields of software engineering.
+More than twenty five years of experience in various fields of software engineering.
 The primary area of interest is compilers development.
 Both frontend and backend.
 Deep knowledge of C/C++ and C# languages.